awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.setting-capacity.md

 1. Choose **Apply**\.

-To learn more about scaling points, `TimeoutAction`, and cooldown periods, see [Autoscaling for Aurora Serverless](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.
+To learn more about scaling points, `TimeoutAction`, and cooldown periods, see [Autoscaling for Aurora Serverless v1](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.

 ## AWS CLI<a name="aurora-serverless.setting-capacity.cli"></a>